A-s-a-d/STM32-G061F6P6/README.md

 ## Powering
-I'm going to use a USB C breakout board with 5V, D+, D- and GND pin and then regulate that voltage to 3.3V to power the microcontroller. in this configuration we will not be using the programmers 3.3V. to do this i'm going to be using the LT1117 lineaire adjustable voltage regulator that will provid stable 3.3V.
+I'm going to use a USB C breakout board with 5V, D+, D- and GND pin and then regulate that voltage to 3.3V to power the microcontroller. in this configuration we will not be using the programmers 3.3V. to do this i'm going to be using the AMS1117 lineaire adjustable voltage regulator that will provid stable 3.3V.

-Here is the diagram of our power circuit :
+Here is the diagram of our power circuit i used LT1117 for diagram since LTspice didnt have AMS1117 but both of them are almost similar:
 ![image](https://github.com/user-attachments/assets/fa44504f-524a-4e61-b9a7-b70b364e04fb)
 ![image](https://github.com/user-attachments/assets/f617318d-1e61-489a-99f6-ee54f0ec2787)
 ![image](https://github.com/user-attachments/assets/1c3fdedb-12ef-4def-916e-59a98fa382ea)